 Annual Insurance waiver - Students who have insurance with coverage comparable to Massachusetts state criteria may waive out of the College's student health insurance plan by submitting an annual waiver request by the term deadline.
 It is the student's responsibility to determine and certify that their insurance is comparable.
-To submit the annual waiver request, go to https://mycc.cambridgecollege. edu/ICS/Welcome.jnz?portlet=Office\of\the\Bursar, and follow the instructions under Student Health Insurance; click on the external link provided, and follow the online instructions.
-In so doing they grant permission for the insurance provider to audit their insurance information, and if it is found to be falsified, inactive, or non-comparable to Massachusetts criteria, they will be enrolled in the insurance plan and will be charged the full insurance premium.
+To submit the annual waiver request, go to https://mycc.cambridgecollege. edu/ICS/Welcome.jnz?portlet=Office_of_the_Bursar, and follow the instructions under Student Health Insurance; click on the external link provided, and follow the online instructions.
+In so doing they grant permission for the insurance provider to audit their insurance information, and if it is found to be falsified, inactive, or noncomparable to Massachusetts criteria, they will be enrolled in the insurance plan and will be charged the full insurance premium.

-Students who do not submit an annual waiver request by the deadline are automatically enrolled in and billed for the College's student health insurance plan.
+Students who do not submit an annual waiver request by the deadline are automatically enrolled in and billed for the College's student health insurance plan and are responsible for the cost of the plan.
 The deadline for the current term is posted on the MyCC web portal homepage.